yanlipnican/typex/README.md

 # typex
 Typescript mini framework using express for building Node backend apps <br>

+I also write **cli** for framework.
+They will eventually merge into one project.
+But its even more "work in progress" :D .<br>

 **IN DEVELOPMENT**

 Goal is to make symfony (php) like framework for express in typescript.